Dioelikem/PowerBi-Dashboard1/README.md

 ![](Adventure_Works_Executive_Summary.png)

 **Overall Performance**
-1. Total Revenue: Business recorded Total Revenue of $24M from Jan 2020 to Jan 2022 and a Gross Profit of $10M, a healthy 41% Gross Margin.Annual Revenue trended at $500K-$600k from Jan 2020 to July 2021 but afterwards trended sharply upward till YTD Jan 2022 at $1.8M.
+1. Total Revenue: Business recorded Total Revenue of $24M from Jan 2020 to Jan 2022 and a Gross Profit of $10M,representing a healthy 41% Gross Margin.
+2. Annual Revenue trended at $500K-$600k from Jan 2020 to July 2021 but afterwards trended sharply upward till YTD Jan 2022 at $1.8M.
+3. Customer Performance & Trend: Maurice Shan is No.1 Top Customer, presenting opportunity to potentially cross fertilize his business model to other customers for growth.
+4. Also, whilst the number of customers increased to 17,000, revenue by customer is trending downward, presenting opportunities to improve customer quality and not just the quantity.Customer Trends.
-2. Sales volumes: accessories topped with 17k units, followed by Bikes (14k) and clothing (7k)
+5. Sales volumes: accessories topped with 17k units, followed by Bikes (14k) and clothing (7k), presenting a potential opportunity to double down on investment on accesories to ensure to no supply disruptions or stock-outs.
-3. Return rate was 2.2% Return (below benchmark of 3%).
+6. Return rate was 2.2% Return (below benchmark of 3%).

 **Monthly Revenue Trend**
 1. Monthly revenue trended around $600K from Jan 2020 but sharply declined to 300K in Nov 2020,